Travel information Spain

 You can be fined in Spain as a driver if you eat or drink something while driving, for example, smoke a cigarette, apply make-up, take something from the glove box, have bare feet, wear flip-flops or mountain boots, or have swimwear on.
 You can pay the fine directly on the spot.
 Handy: most fines are reduced by 50% if you pay immediately or within 20 calendar days.

-It is compulsory to have a warning triangle, a safety vest, and a spare wheel in the car.
-If you are traveling with a trailer or caravan, it is compulsory to carry a fire extinguisher.
+It is compulsory to have a two warning triangle, a safety vest, and a spare wheel in the car.
+If you are travelling with a trailer or caravan, it is compulsory to carry a fire extinguisher.

 In the mountains, ascending traffic has priority over descending traffic, unless the ascending vehicle is close to a lay-by.